Friedrich Wilhelm Heidenreich

-Friedrich Wilhelm Heidenreich (2 September 1798 in Roßtal - 6 December 1857 in Ansbach) was a German physician.
+Friedrich Wilhelm Heidenreich (2 September 1798 in Roßtal - 6 December 1857 in Ansbach) was a German medical doctor.
 He was a brother-in-law to archaeologist Joseph Anselm Feuerbach who married his sister Henriette.

 From 1817 to 1821, he studied medicine at the University of Würzburg, obtaining his doctorate with a dissertation titled Tubercula in cerebro reperta.
 Following graduation, he worked as a physician in the cities of Roth and Nuremberg.
 From 1824 onward, he maintained a medical practice in Ansbach.

 Heidenreich notably took part in the autopsy of Kaspar Hauser, following the latter's mysterious death in December 1833.
 As a result of his findings, he published the treatise Kaspar Hauser's Verwundung, Krankheit und Leichenöffnung ("Kaspar Hauser's wounds, illness and autopsy").